 Treatment and Prevention

 It's important to treat the condition.
 Untreated ADHD can seriously affect relationships, jobs, and school performance.
 Parents with children who have ADHD should not feel they've done something wrong if their child has trouble at school.
 People with ADHD are as intelligent and capable as anyone else and can lead happy, successful lives with the right help.

-There are a number of medications for ADHD.
-Note that all medications can have side effects.
-It is best to discuss the benefits and risks of medication with your health care provider.
-Stimulants such as methylphenidate*, lisdexamfetamine, or dextroamphetamine help to filter out unnecessary distractions in people who have ADHD.
-These medications stimulate the areas of the brain that do not have sufficient production of neurotransmitters to produce the needed chemicals.
-Another medication used to treat ADHD is called atomoxetine.
-It helps increase the levels of a neurotransmitter called norepinephrine in the brain allowing children to concentrate for longer periods of time and filter out distractions in their surroundings.
+There are a number of medications for ADHD which can be used for those aged 6 years and older.
+These medications are very useful for treating the core symptoms of ADHD (e.g. hyperactivity, impulsiveness and inattention).
+Stimulants such as methylphenidate*, lisdexamfetamine, mixed salts amphetamine or dextroamphetamine stimulate the areas of the brain that do not have sufficient production of neurotransmitters to produce the needed chemicals.
+Another medication used to treat ADHD is called atomoxetine, which helps to increase the levels of a neurotransmitter called norepinephrine in the brain.
+Note that all medications can have side effects such as a decreased appetite or sleep disturbances.
+It is best to discuss the benefits and risks of a medication with your health care provider.

-Some parents are wary of these medications, fearing that their child will become addicted or unable to succeed without chemical help.
-In fact, there's no evidence of addictiveness.
-Taking medication as prescribed, whether short- or long-term, may help children maintain a high level of function that may not be possible without the medication.
+Some parents are wary of these medications.
+However, taking medication as prescribed, whether short- or long-term, may help children maintain a high level of function that may not be possible without the medication.
 Some children, especially those with coexisting problems or disorders (see the list in "Symptoms and Complications" above) may require other types of medication.
 Some children may manage without medication.

 To complement their other treatments, people with ADHD can benefit from a healthy lifestyle including regular exercise, proper nutrition, and good sleep habits (such as going to bed and waking up at consistent times and avoiding caffeine, large meals, and stressful activities before bed).